 Dog washing: Needing to washing your dog or their bedding?
 Most caravan parks prohibit this at their facilities.
 Luckily an increasing number of caravan parks have dog washing facilities.
-I’ve also seen photos of a caravan park with a washing machine for dog beds and towels, but this is very rare.
+I’ve also come across a few caravan park with a washing machine for dog beds and towels, but this is still rare.

 Clean up: Naturally you’re expected to clean up after your dog.
 Some caravan parks may provide you with poop bags when checking in or have dispensers, but always be prepared with your own.
 Put the bags into the appropriate bins.

 Avoid excessive noise: While dogs aren’t expected to remain completely quiet at a caravan park, make sure your dog doesn’t bark non-stop or excessively, especially at night.
 Everyone is trying to relax on their holiday.